9 Things Every Newbie Should Know About Cocktail Making

 5. Level up by making DIY simple syrup

 When learning how to make basic cocktails, you will come across quite a few recipes that call for simple syrup.
-It’s something you can easily find in the store, but we do believe that making your own is one of those simple DIY tweaks that really put your cocktails over the top.
+It’s something you can easily find in the store, but we do believe that making your own is one of those simple DIY tweaks that really put your sips over the top.
 At the very least, it’s a very handy culinary skill to have up your sleeve.

 All you need to do is measure equal volume water and sugar, heat the water, and add the sugar.
 Just simmer gently for a few minutes until you can see the granules dissolve.
 Cool and store in the refrigerator.
 Easy as pie!